ctuning/cbench/README.md

 ## Introduction

-cBrain is our attemp to create a cross-platform client connected with the [open cKnowledge.io portal](https://cKnowledge.io) to support collaborative and reproducible benchmarking, optimization and co-design of deep tech systems (AI, ML, quantum, IoT).
+cBrain is our attempt to create a cross-platform client connected with the [open cKnowledge.io portal](https://cKnowledge.io) to support collaborative and reproducible benchmarking, optimization and co-design of deep tech systems (AI, ML, quantum, IoT).